scylladb/scylladb/docs/dev/system_keyspace.md

-The source of the option is one of 'default', 'config', 'cli', 'cql' or 'internal' which means the value wasn't changed from its default, was configured via config file, was set by commanline option or via updating this table, or was deliberately configured by Scylla internals.
+The source of the option is one of 'default', 'config', 'cli', 'cql' or 'internal' which means the value wasn't changed from its default, was configured via config file, was set by commandline option or via updating this table, or was deliberately configured by Scylla internals.
 Any way the option was updated overrides the previous one, so shown here is the latest one used.